LOADING

 Image result for Canadian lab can also clear up mystery of ways lifestyles

 “We ran simulations for a whole summer season, approximately 70 cycles, and we had approximately 17-20 monomers within the RNA chain,” Rheinstadter stated.
-“So, you could expect that if you run for longer, you can become with RNA polymers with 50, 80, or even one hundred monomers.”
+“So, you could expect that if you run longer, you can become with RNA polymers with 50, 80, or even one hundred monomers.”

 The significance of self-replicating RNA is that it is the possible precursor for DNA, deoxyribonucleic acid, which is the genetic basis for organic existence.